 Today is Independence Day.

-Prior to July 4th 2016 I found out two important things: I am the descendant of Patriots and Prophets.
+During the past few months I’ve been studying my family history.
+I recently found out two important things: I am the descendant of Patriots and Prophets.
 I discovered that I have relatives on both sides of my family that fought during the Revolutionary War (one being an armed guard for George Washington).
 They risked their lives to fight for liberty.
 But I discovered another reality: I have a relative who was a Baptist pastor and church planter.
 This man was jailed in 1773 for preaching without a license.
 So American liberty and gospel preaching runs through my veins.
 For this I am thankful.

 Instead of believing in the dichotomy of citizenship, I believe there are a few ways we as Christians can live as Kingdom citizens while being productive American citizen: